taishariccara/vanilla-processors/BetaTestAndProofread.md

 Thanks for helping us improve the book.

-For any other question contact us directly via email at: issues@htaudio.de
+For any other question contact us directly via email at: testing@htaudio.de